abitofhelp/family-service/docs/SDD_FamilyService.md

         GetAll(ctx context.Context) ([]D, error)
     }

-Example FamilyApplicationService interface that embeds the generic ApplicationService:
+Example FamilyApplicationService interface that embeds both interfaces:

-    // FamilyApplicationService defines the interface for family application services type FamilyApplicationService interface {
+    // FamilyApplicationService defines the interface for family application services
+    // This interface represents a port in the Hexagonal Architecture pattern
+    // It's defined in the application layer but implemented in the application layer
+    // and used by the interface layer type FamilyApplicationService interface {
         // Embed the generic ApplicationService interface with Family entity and DTO ApplicationService[*entity.Family, *entity.FamilyDTO]

+        // Embed the servicelib ApplicationService interface
+        di.ApplicationService

         // AddParent adds a parent to a family AddParent(ctx context.Context, familyID string, parentDTO entity.ParentDTO) (*entity.FamilyDTO, error)